mieki256/ssp3droadgl/README.md

 Screensaver for Windows that draws pseudo 3D roads, implemented in C++ and OpenGL.

 Issue.
 Does not work on some PCs.
 Cause unknown.
+It will not work if the desktop resolution is 1920x1200, but will work if the desktop resolution is 1920x1080.
+Why?

 Screenshots
 -----------